let-def/hotcaml/README.md

 An `hotcaml` invocation takes three kinds of arguments:
 `hotcaml [ -package pkg ]* [ -I path ]* entrypoint.ml*`

-The `pkg` 's should be valid `findlib` package names.
+The `pkg`s should be valid `findlib` package names.
 They will be loaded in order during startup.

-The `path`'s are paths that will be looked up for dependencies.
+The `path`s are paths that will be looked up for dependencies.

 Finally, the entrypoints are the actual code that we want to interpret.

 Each entrypoint is loaded and interpreted in order.
-Dependencies of an entrypoint are looked up in the `path`'s and then in the loaded packages.
+Dependencies of an entrypoint are looked up in the `path`s and then in the loaded packages.

 Once execution of the entrypoints is done, the interpreter will watch the disk for changes.
-If one of the source file change, it is reloaded and interpretation resumes from this module, followed by all its reverse dependencies.
+If one of the source files changes, it is reloaded and interpretation resumes from this module, followed by all of its reverse dependencies.

-If one of the dependency does not typecheck, reloading is postponed until all errors are solved.
+If one of the dependencies does not typecheck, reloading is postponed until all errors are solved.

 ## Synchronous and asynchronous frontends

-Contrary to the normal execution of an OCaml program, modules can be loaded and unloaded, multiples times, during the execution.
+Contrary to the normal execution of an OCaml program, modules can be loaded and unloaded, multiple times during the execution.

-The synchronous `hotcaml` only look for changes after execution is done.
+The synchronous `hotcaml` only looks for changes after execution finishes.
 This is not really convenient for interactive programs, where we might want to reload during execution rather than after.

 `hotcaml_lwt` provides an asynchronous frontend: lwt threads continue to execute after loading, and modules can be reloaded concurrentlly.